Filing Your Own Tax Return

 Adjustments were made to the standard deduction, eligibility for various tax credits and deductions, and the income tax brackets. to compensate for inflation.
 The standard deduction will rise to $12,550 for single filers and $25,100 for married filing joint filers.
 When filing your own tax return with us, no need to worry, we have you covered.

 Those who file as head of household will see their deduction rising to $18,800.
-If you’re filing your own tax return, keep those numbers in mind as you review your return for accuracy.
+If you’re filing your own taxes online, keep those numbers in mind as you review your return for accuracy.

 3. 2021 tax increases planned